The Ultimate Guide To B2B Link Building: Strategies For Earning High-Quality Backlinks

 💡 Share it on social media and tag anyone who appeared in the testimonial.

-Get featured in a testimonial
+👉 Get featured in a testimonial

 This approach can also work the other way around.
-Most businesses are keen to feature testimonials, but struggle to find customers willing to give up their time to help them create one.
+Most businesses are keen to feature testimonials but struggle to find customers willing to give up their time to help them create one.

 Choose some services that you like, get in touch with them, and offer to contribute a testimonial.
 If the company accepts your offer, then they are likely to include a link to your website.

 Here’s a good example from the Ahrefs website.
-It features quotes from satisfied customers and a link to their website.
+It features quotes from satisfied customers and a link to their website:

-That’s why many businesses prefer to outsource them to a specialist link-building agency.
+Advanced link-building techniques often require specialist expertise, expensive tools, or additional resources.
+That’s why many businesses often prefer to outsource them to a specialist link-building agency.

 At Linkbuilder, we’ve helped hundreds of B2B companies build high-quality backlinks that boost their rankings and drive traffic to their website.